realsetvin/DynexSDK/README.md

 ## Machine Learning Examples

 Quantum computing algorithms for machine learning harness the power of quantum mechanics to enhance various aspects of machine learning tasks.
-As both, quantum computing and neuromorphic computing are sharing similar features, these algorithms can also be computed efficiently on the Dynex platform – but without the limitations of limited qubits, error correction or availability:
+As both, quantum computing and neuromorphic computing are sharing similar features, these algorithms can also be computed efficiently on the Dynex platform – but without the limitations of limited qubits, error correction, or availability:

 **Quantum Support Vector Machine (QSVM):** QSVM is a quantum-inspired algorithm that aims to classify data using a quantum kernel function.
 It leverages the concept of quantum superposition and quantum feature mapping to potentially provide computational advantages over classical SVM algorithms in certain scenarios.